papinet/papiNet-API/3.0.0/papiNet-JSON-Style-Guide.md

 When referring to another resource/entity/object we MUST also use this UUID only, therefore, to be able to know which type of resource/entity/object this UUID refers to, we MUST name of property or one of its ancestors including the type of resource/entity/object.

-### Rule 10 - "...Timestamp" and "...DateTime" suffixes
+### Rule 10 - Properties with `...Timestamp` and `...DateTime` suffixes

 We have two types of properties capturing date and time:

-* The properties ending with the suffix "...Timestamp" MUST contain a date and time using UTC.
+* The properties ending with the suffix `...Timestamp`: the MUST contain a date and time expressed in UTC, ending with the letter "Z", e.g. `2024-04-23T13:24:26.000Z`.
-* The properties ending with the suffix "...DateTime" SHOULD contain a local date and time, in accordance with the ISO 8601 standard (and preferably using an explicit time zone offset) for which the location is defined by the business context.
+* The properties ending with the suffix `...DateTime`: they SHOULD contain a local date and time, in accordance with the ISO 8601 standard (preferably without explicit time-zone) for which the location is defined by the business context, excluding duration alone, but including intervals such as the following:
+  - `2023-08-16T13:00/2023-08-18T13:00`
+  - `2023-08-16/2023-08-18`
+  - `2023-08-16T13:00/P2D`
+  - `P2D/2023-08-18T13:00 `